JohnsonClayton/DS-Tools/README.md

 ## Weka Classifiers

 ### Set-up
 A few steps had to be taken in order to be able to add my custom Weka classifier to the program and display.
-To start, I had to demonstrate the ability to compile and build from Weka's source code (I'm on Linux but I don't the process changes much).
+To start, I had to demonstrate the ability to compile and build from Weka's source code (I'm on Linux but I don't believe the process changes much).
 This may be acquired at the [mirror](https://github.com/Waikato/weka-3.8) on GitHub or through other channels documented such as [SourceForge](https://sourceforge.net/projects/weka/files/weka-3-8/3.8.4/weka-3-8-4-azul-zulu-linux.zip/download?use_mirror=pilotfiber) (I recommend the latter for reasons we'll get to later).
 The links I have are for the most up-to-date versions at the time of writing (March 2020).
 After referencing the Weka documentation, there were a few options served: use Ant, Maven, or an IDE such as IntelliJ/Netbeans/Eclipse.
 I decided to try Netbeans, against my better judgement.
-After hours of only complete and total failure(s), I decided to try out the Ant method:
+After hours of only complete and total failure(s), I decided to try out the Ant method.
+Below, I have displayed the working directory (wd, just the directory this build command is run in.
+This will depend on how you installed Weka).
+The `ant` command should come with any JDK/JRE install, however it *may* have to be downloaded.
+This is run in the terminal.

 ```
 NOTE